amirrezakazemi/GRL-DTA/README.md

     This will create a virtual environment and install all the necessary Python dependencies listed in the `Pipfile.lock` file.

 3. Activate the virtual environment:
-Activate the virtual environment:

     `pipenv shell`

     This will activate the virtual environment, allowing you to run the scripts and interact with the project's dependencies.